Linton Cluster and South Cambridgeshire District

 Specialist Teaching and enrichment

 Our partnership with The Leys School enables us to enrich our curriculum and develop specialism in core areas.
 For this year specialist teachers are providing excellence in dance, hockey, rugby, tennis and cricket.
 This will prepare our pupils for competitions and improve outcomes for all pupils.
 Department leads will be providing personalised training and development opportunities on agility and movement as well as core games skills aligned to our curriculum.
 Our Year 6 pupils will be working alongside the performance director on a three session Shakespeare project analysing and drawing inspiration from Romeo and Juliet.
-A dance specialist is working alongside our Sports Leaders on further enhancing our Tai Chi offer so that daily routines can be developed and evaluated.
+Staff are also working with our Year 3 to Year 6 pupils on Pupil First Aid.

 Ambition for our pupils means opportunities to experience the best people and expand horizons.
 Being part of the community through events and outreach work enables pupils to understand and appreciate how curiosity, resilience, creativity, responsibility and challenge impact on innovative companies every day.
 Chocolate welding with TWI, site tours, hosting for the Abington 10k, logistical support for high quality printing are just some of the ways we are supported so well by Granta Park.

 Working with Google Partners such as Your Cloud Works we are providing tools that enable pupils and the wider community to solve problems and collaborate.
 As a staff team we are developing how we use technology to drive efficiency and communication.